Belleek and the "Donegal Corridor"

 151st Field Artillery Battalion of 34th Infantry Division U.S. Army had been at Bellerena in County Londonderry before going to Tynan Abbey in May 1942 and then onward to Castle Coole.

-The picture to the left shows the Stable Block which was used by the soldiers whilst above is the impressive Castle Coole.
+The picture above shows the Stable Block which was used by the soldiers.

 As you will see from the pictures below Breandrum is the same area as Lower Celtic Park.

 In 1942 Breandrum was used by 109th Medical Battalion (Less 2 Collecting Companies) 34th Infantry Division U.S. Army.